adgellida/data-protection-list/README.md

 * Avoid all Chinese or Samsung brands and prefer one brand, such as Nokia, proposing "Android One" (ie without additional manufacturer layer)
 * Never connect with a Google account
 * Use applications to be able to install applications without Google Play Store
-* Use an application, such as RethinkDNS or Blokada, that allows you to block trackers as well as advertisements and use an encrypted respectful DNS server
+* Install and use an application, such as RethinkDNS or Blokada, that allows you to block trackers as well as advertisements and use an encrypted respectful DNS server
+* Replace the default keyboard with a respectful one
 * Delete (or when it is not possible to deactivate) all harmful applications (Google, third-party antivirus, etc.) or not used
 * Block internet access to all applications that are disabled or do not require internet access to function thanks to a firewall application such as RethinkDNS
 * Review all application and system authorizations to remove them if they are harmful to privacy or unnecessary